nodite/dify-oapi2/docs/datasets/document-design.md

     """Response model for create document by text API""" pass  # NO builder() method or Builder class

+# ✅ CORRECT: Simple response class inheriting from BaseResponse only
+class DeleteResponse(BaseResponse):
+    """Response model for delete API (204 No Content)""" pass  # Empty response body, but has error handling

 # ✅ CORRECT: Public classes can be instantiated directly OR via builder
 document_info = DocumentInfo(id="123", name="Test Document")
 # OR
 document_info = DocumentInfo.builder().id("123").name("Test Document").build()

+# ❌ WRONG: Response class inheriting from BaseModel directly
+class CreateByTextResponse(BaseModel):  # DON'T DO THIS - Missing error handling
+    # ...

 # ❌ WRONG: Public class inheriting from BaseResponse
 class DocumentInfo(BaseResponse):  # DON'T DO THIS